kyverno/website/content/en/blog/general/introducing-chainsaw/index.md

 ## A more advanced test

 In the test above, we only covered the creation of `RBACDefinition` resources.
-While it's a good starting point, we also want to test updates and deletion.
+While it's a good starting point, we also want to test updates and deletions.
 If we delete an `RBACDefinition` resource for example, the corresponding ClusterRoleBinding should be deleted from the cluster by the operator.

 Chainsaw can easily do that, we just need to add two more steps to our test to delete the `RBACDefinition` and verify the ClusterRoleBinding is deleted accordingly.